 Garmin has an entire line of wearables to suit just about any individual and the Vivoactive 4 is decently powerful for both everyday use and training.
 You get a degustation of Garmin’s suite of features without breaking the bank.

 Granted you won’t have on board maps, multi-sport modes, nor a laundry list of physiological readings.
 But you have to ask yourself if you really need those.
-Bells and whistles are nice to have and usually counts towards the overall cost of a wearable.
+Bells and whistles are nice to have but all that counts towards the overall cost of a wearable.

-If you can come to terms between “needs”and “wants”, you may just find that the Garmin Vivoactive 4 is a more than capable training wearable worth serious consideration.
+If you can come to terms between “needs”and “wants”, the Garmin Vivoactive 4 is a more than capable training wearable worth serious consideration.
 Personally, I have been using the Vivoactive 4 since early Jan 2020 and it is still my day to day watch.

 Thanks for reading and I hope you enjoyed the review.
 You can purchase the Garmin Vivoactive 4 from Amazon where there’s usually a small discount, great return policy, and free delivery depending on where you reside.
 In return your purchase helps to offset the costs associated with the running of this site.
 Take care and train hard!